Vedanga17/SoC_2026/week4and5_backend/README.md

-# Week 4 and 5: Introduction to Backend; progressing further in backend.
+# Week 4 and 5: Full Backend

-## Week 4
+## Week 4: Introduction to Backend.

 This mini project features a clean architectural structure, MongoDB integration via Mongoose, custom API response/error handling, and simple data modeling for a student management system.